ARUCC-MyCreds-National-Network/en-CA/README.md

 Following are the key benefits associated with DIDs.

 -   DIDs are globally unique, highly available and cryptographically verifiable
--   A user can prove the ownership of one
--   Preserves the user privacy, transparency and trust
+-   A user can prove the ownership of one Preserves the user's privacy, transparency and trust
 -   Improve audit trails to support compliance

 For more details about the DID specifications, visit [here](https://www.w3.org/TR/2022/REC-did-core-20220719/).
 Also, you can watch some videos on the same topic on the MATTR YouTube channel [here](https://www.youtube.com/watch?v=gWgAgpfLEIQ&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=5)